tasb/ansible-full/labs/lab03.md

 ansible -i inventory/hosts.yml all -m ansible.builtin.service -a "name=nginx state=stopped" --become
 ```

-Check the argument `state=absent` to remove the package.
-With Ansible you should always specify your desired state.

-Once you've removed nginx, you can proceed to the next step.
+Once you've stop nginx service, you can proceed to the next step.

 ### Step 2: Create the Playbook